 Kingston Carers Network

-Kingstonian Football Club is now working together with Kingston Carers' Network (KCN) as "Community Partners".
+Kingstonian Football Club is working together with Kingston Carers' Network (KCN) as "Community Partners".
+The 2023/24 season will be the eighth for this partnership which is also actively backed by Kingstonian Supporters Club.

 A "carer" is someone of any age who provides unpaid support to family or friends who could not manage without this help.
 A young carer is a carer under the age of 18.